Learning, Training, and Human Performance Glossary

 Arranging the teaching points, teaching steps, and criterion steps into the most appropriate order for effective learning.

-The process of gradually changing a student's behavior until it conforms to the desired behavior.
+The process of gradually changing a learner's performance until it conforms to the desired performance.

-Discredited form of training where the learner observes an expert performing the tasks.
+A form of training where the learner observes an expert (model) performing the tasks.
+A part of Social Learning Theory.

 The ability to perform a psychomotor activity that contributes to the effective performance of a task.